DevOps

 Creating AWS infrastructure with Terraform

-Using the terraform plan and terraform apply commands, Terraform allows teams to systematically plan and apply infrastructure changes.
+Using the terraform plan and terraform apply commands, Terraform allows teams to plan and apply infrastructure changes.
 The terraform plan command enables teams to check their configurations and see exactly what actions Terraform will perform when the configurations are applied.
 It’s an essential step that prevents potential mishaps.

 What is Terraform import command?

-But Terraform truly shines in its ability to import resources created into its management that already existed.
 The terraform import module enables teams to bring existing resource objects under Terraform management, marking a significant advantage for mergers and acquisitions or standardization efforts.

 Terraform import command instructions